 The Obstructive Sleep Apnea association wasn’t found with tea or coffee but with caffeinated sodas.
 The feature of the association is to link sodas from caffeine to the improved strength of sleep-chaotic breathing.

 If you have issues with sleepiness during the day, then check your caffeine consumption, especially from sodas.
 Those who are suffering from sleep-chaotic breathing may not be aware of their sleep disorder.
 They assign increased sleepiness to some other factors.

 The consumption of caffeine can cause sleep distress.
 And sleep distress causes increased sleepiness the next day.
 So, you will start to get the urge to consume more caffeine to manage the sleepiness during the day.

 When you abstain from caffeine, you will start to experience sleepiness.
 This is exactly why frequent caffeine consumers could feel too sleepy early in the morning when they had stayed all night without consuming caffeine.

 What’s the Right Amount of Caffeine to Consume?

 The safety or danger of drinking caffeine depends on the dose.
 In order to avoid the risk, make sure you know the right consumption level for you.
 The FDA strictly recommends a daily maximum consumption of 4 to 5 cups of coffee, or 400gm of caffeine per day.

 A standard cup of coffee contains caffeine content of about 470 mg, which is quite more than the Food and Drug Administration’s daily recommended content.
-It’s necessary to study what you’re drinking and the correct size of your cup to know how much is safe and how much is dangerous.
+It’s necessary to study what you’re drinking and the correct size of your cup to know how much is safe for you and how much is too much.